kvasios/servobox/docs/content/reference/rt-tuning.md

 ---

-### Memory Locking
+### Memory Locking and KSM Disable

 **What it does:**
-Locks VM memory in physical RAM to prevent swapping.
+Locks VM memory in physical RAM and disables Kernel Same-page Merging (KSM).

 **Configuration (automatic):**
 libvirt XML: